AmanGarg0303/youtube-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-run this project on:
+Run this project on:
 https://amangarg0303.github.io/youtube-ui/

-and click on HOME button on left
+And click on HOME button on left

 ## Available Scripts